Hawking radiation from acoustic black holes in relativistic heavy ion collisions: Observational prospects and conclusion

 \section{Observational prospects and conclusion}

 As the temperature of the plasma, even at low collision energies considered here, is about 135 MeV, it may be difficult to observe the signature of Hawking temperature of about 4-5 MeV.
-For this it is important to note that we expect this Hawking temperature to be coming from the region of acoustic horizon which will be away from the central region (where the plasma temperature is maximum).
-The expected temperature for large rapidity regions is expected to be smaller, which may help in identifying the signal here.
-For observations, we recall that the acoustic metric is the metric seen by perturbations in the velocity potential for the plasma flow.
-Thus a thermal component for this will amount to thermal perturbations in velocity in a given region.
-In standard hydrodynamical models (e.g. in Bjorken's longitudinal expansion model), plasma flow has a scaling relation $v^z = z/t$ which leads to definite rapidity for the particles coming from the local plasma.
-Hawking thermal radiation contribution will then amount to a thermal component in the rapidity variable in a given region.
-One will then expect that rapidity dependence of particle distributions, specifically, say, rapidity dependence of transverse momentum $p_T$ distributions of particles should have a thermal component.
-Thus, while fitting the observed rapidity dependence for these distributions, one should allow a thermal part in the rapidity distribution.
-We plan to discuss explicit signal for this Hawking temperature in future.
-Our purpose in the present work was to illustrate the basic physics of the phenomenon, and demonstrate its existence for this system in specific conditions.
+However, note that here the Hawking radiation will be from the region of acoustic horizon which will be away from the central region (where the plasma temperature is maximum).
+The expected temperature for large rapidity regions is smaller, which may help in identifying the signal here.
+For observations, we recall that the temperature of the plasma at the freezeout surface depends on the longitudinal coordinate z, primarily due to z dependence of the chemical potential and also due to departure from strict Bjorken longitudinal boost scaling.
+Further, the longitudinal flow velocity of the plasma depends on z coordinate.
+Thus, hadrons coming out from a specific z value have specific rapidity contribution from this flow (called as frame rapidity) and also correspond to local z dependent temperature.
+This leads to well defined rapidity dependent particle distributions.